eakrum/Vimeo-Video-Playback-Engineering-Challenge/README.md

 1. When adding a new cue, although posted to database: the page needs to refresh for it to be recognized by the event listener to display the cue on the video.
 2. Similarly, if you add a cue you cannot immediately delete it without refreshing the page first.
+3. I wasn't sure if ajax is considered vanilla Javascript but I used it only for my network calls, I did not maniplate any DOM using jquery.
 3. CSS can use some work to make the front end more appealing.
     - I am sure I can fix these problems if given the time but my schedule is extremely packed right now so I hope you understand.